mikhailshepelev/Tutorials/README.md

 1. Converting Our CSS Code to Sass: Variables and Nesting
 2. Implementing the 7-1 CSS Architecture with Sass
 3. Building a Custom Grid with Floats (Using plain "float" css property to build a grid with gaps)
+4. Building the About section (using grid via floats to position elements, implementing pictures positioned on different sides of element with gapped borders on hover, transforming and skewing header text)
+5. Building the Features section (using grid to position 4 same elements, skewing entire section, using icons from linea.io)